 Here are the results from incorporating seasonality as “smart rebalancing.”

 There is very little risk-adjusted improvement over agnostic (generic) momentum as you can see from the increase of only .01 in the Sharpe and Sortino ratios.
+It seems like W&J are using seasonality this way for marketing purposes.
 But since portfolios are rebalanced quarterly anyway, there should be no harm in picking non-calendar ending quarters to do it.

 W&J then does an in-depth analysis of “quantitative momentum” with respect to reward, risk, and robustness.
 W&J says, “… strategies like value and momentum presumably will continue to work because they sometimes fail spectacularly relative to passive benchmarks.”
 This may not be great news for those who at that time hold momentum or value stocks.
 But W&J offers these words of encouragement, “The ability to stay disciplined to a process is arguably the most important aspect of being a successful investor” (emphasis added).

 In Chapter 9 W&J looks at a recommended 50/50 allocation to equal weight, quarterly rebalanced momentum and value portfolio from 1974 through 2014.

 The combined portfolio return is higher than momentum or value on their own.
 The combined portfolio has less tracking error vis-a-vis the broad market.
 Combining value and momentum also shortens both the length and depth of periods of benchmark underperformance.